 Connecting our communities with sustainable, safe and smart journeys

-There are about 25 percent more people projected to arrive over the next 30 years which will create one million more transport movements by 2050.
-Our roads are already significantly congested in places, our infrastructure is ageing in some areas and our city is built on peninsulas, so we need to do things differently to adapt to change.
+By 2050 the western Bay of Plenty is projected to be home to 258,000 residents which could create one million transport movements per day on the transport network.
+Our roads are already significantly congested in places, our infrastructure is ageing in some areas and our city is built on narrow peninsulas and a diverse geography, so we need to do things differently to adapt to change.

 The Transport System Plan, ‘TSP’ is in action to protect our people, economy and our environment in the western Bay of Plenty so we can enjoy our way of life in the future.
 There’s no room for more roads – we need to offer people choices like public transport, cycling and walking, and to make it safer and easier for people and freight to move around.

-The TSP’s has more than 80 chosen projects that will make it easier and safer for people to get to schools, jobs, GP clinics and shops by walking, cycling or public transport, to easily connect within their local communities and to wāhi tapu, for freight and inter-regional links to be reliable, roads to be resilient from the effects of natural hazards and for lower emissions to help our environment.
+The TSP has more than 80 chosen projects that will make it easier and safer for people to get to schools, jobs, healthcare and shops by walking, cycling or public transport, to easily connect within their local communities and to wāhi tapu, for freight and inter-regional links to be reliable, roads to be resilient from the effects of natural hazards and for lower emissions to help our environment.

 The Transport System Plan delivers the SmartGrowth Strategy 2023, which considers how transport along with housing, infrastructure, community facilities and the environment work together, and the Urban Form and Transport Initiative’s Connected Centres programme.
 The TSP has a separate Governance Board but works collaboratively to ensure decision making, planning and funding is coordinated.